Noémie Globus

 I am lecturing the mandatory "Extragalactic Astronomy" course for master students at the Institute of Astronomy, Ensenada campus.

 I am organizing the 2026 SCEECS summer school on plasmas around black holes and neutron stars.
+Click on the black hole to apply!

-RECENT POPULAR ARTICLES Click any of the links below to read more about Noémie Globus' research highlights.
+POPULAR ARTICLES Click any of the links below to read more about Noémie Globus' research highlights.

 Cosmic Map of Ultrahigh-Energy Particles Points to Long-Hidden Treasures